pydata/pydata-sphinx-theme/docs/user_guide/theme-elements.md

 In **reStructuredText**, URLs are automatically converted to links, so this works automatically.

-In **MyST Markdown**, by default you must define a standard markdown link and duplicate the URL in the link text.
+In **MyST Markdown**, by default, you must define a standard Markdown link and duplicate the URL in the link text.
 You may skip the need to manually define the link text by [activating the MyST Linkify extension](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#linkify).

 For example: